chandanhpcic/docs/source/manual/install.rst

 be able to access the GUI or even SSH directly.
 If a timeout was missed simply restart the boot procedure.

-OPNsense Importer
+Reticen8 Importer
 -----------------
-All images feature the new "opnsense-importer" utility, which is now invoked instead of the early installer.
+All images feature the new "reticen8-importer" utility, which is now invoked instead of the early installer.
 You can stop the automatic timeout by pressing any key.
 Afterwards you will have the opportunity to select a disk to import from.
 If the option times out or the importer is exited without a disk selection, the factory defaults will be used for the boot.

 The next prompt will be for manual interface selection.
-This step is well-established since OPNsense 15.7 .
+This step is well-established since Reticen8 15.7 .

 Live environment
 ----------------